sermon: Faith (Part Two)

 It is so interesting that this word translated here "faith" is not the normal Hebrew word for faith.
 This word means more like our English word "fairness," that the just shall live by his fairness.
 He shall live by his stability.
 He shall live by his certainty.
 He shall live by his reliability.
 He shall live by his personal character.
 He shall live by his integrity.
 Because the word normally would be translated "faithfulness"—the just shall live by his faithfulness.

-A person is faithful to God only because he trusts Him and therefore, in order to help us to understand, the translators decided to inject the word there, or to insert the word "faith" because faithfulness on the part of a human being ultimately rests on his trust in God, and if a person is going to be faithful, it is because he believes what God says and he is motivated then to have a genuine commitment to righteousness.
+A person is faithful to God only because he trusts Him and therefore, in order to help us to understand, the translators decided to inject the word there, or to insert the word "faith" because faithfulness on the part of a human being ultimately rests on his trust in God.
+If a person is going to be faithful, it is because he believes what God says and he is motivated then to have a genuine commitment to righteousness.
 Thus, the translation "faith."

 Let us go back to Hebrews 10.
-We ae going to see this in a larger context.
+We are going to see this in a larger context.
 Paul writes:

 Hebrews 10:32-33 But recall the former days in which, after you were illuminated, you endured a great struggle with sufferings: partly while you were made a spectacle both by reproaches and tribulations, and partly while you became companions of those who were so treated;